mlabbe/go-template-cli/README.md

 ### Fork Roadmap ###

- - add `--vars` option multiple times to specify multiple toml/json files.
-Force the decoder to the extension.
-This will be mutually exclusive with stdin.
  - fix partially generated templates when an error occurs in the outfile case; make generation atomic.

 ## Usage